 - In a food processor, combine peeled, cooked sweet potatoes, sugar, melted butter, milk, eggs, vanilla, and salt.
 Puree until very smooth, about 1 minute.

-- Pour into a greased casserole dish (mine was about 12 by 8-inches) and spread into an even layer.
+- Pour into a greased 2-quart casserole dish (mine was a 12 by 8-inch oval) and spread into an even layer.

 For the streusel topping: